 Day 7 – Make a list of 3-10 skills you have for which you are grateful and why.

-Thanksgiving Exercise: Before or after your Thanksgiving meal, choose a chair as an “Appreciation Chair.”
+Gratitude Exercise: Before or after your main meal, choose a chair as an “Appreciation Chair.”
 Each person takes a turn sitting in it.
-While they are in the chair, each guest has a chance to tell that person why they are appreciated.
+While they are in the chair, each family member and/or guest has a chance to tell that person why they are appreciated.
 This is an opportunity to express gratitude or kindness we feel for another person.
-Happy Thanksgiving!